dvrpc/lep/README.md

 # Indicators of Potential Disadvantage

 This project automates parts of DVRPC's Limited english profenency (LEP) analysis, including data download, processing, and export.
+The data is based on the American Community Survey 5 year Estimates for Tract and Public Use Microdata Area (PUMAs) geographies.

 ## Getting the Code and Software